-Looking for a complete listing of what's new in Adobe InDesign CC 2017?
+Looking for a complete listing of what's new in Adobe InDesign CC 2018 and earlier?
 Here is a summary of the new features in InDesign across several versions that are sure to make your design projects easier, faster, and more integrated with the rest of Creative Cloud.

 InDesign CC 2017